 The Marcato Atlas 150 is one of the very few products which can rightfully be described as innovative.
 Winner time and time again for ‘Best Overall Pasta Machine’ the Atlas 150 features no less than five internationally patented design features.
 The anodised aluminium rollers, for example, ensure the machine requires less flour to prevent dough from sticking.

 This year, a limited-edition pasta maker, Otello, named after the company’s founder was launched.
-Modelled after the first Marcato pasta maker that was developed in the 1930s, it features an open concept design which displays all the components.
+Modelled after the first Marcato pasta maker that was developed in the 1930s, it features an open-concept design which displays all the components.

-Alongside the machines, we also carry speciality attachments, ravioli makers, ravioli stamps, cutting wheels and a pasta drying rack.
+Alongside the machines, we also carry speciality attachments, ravioli makers, ravioli stamps, cutting wheels and a pasta drying racks.
 With so so many choices of machines and accessories in a variety of colours and finishes, there's bound to be a Marcato pasta tool to suit your needs and style.

 Frequently Asked Questions